Stirling-Tools/Stirling-Tools.github.io/docs/API.md

 ## Accessing API Documentation

 ### Local Swagger UI
-Your Stirling-PDF instance includes built-in API documentation:
+Your Stirling PDF instance includes built-in API documentation:
 1. Navigate to `http://your-instance:port/swagger-ui/index.html`
-2. Or append `/swagger-ui/index.html` to your Stirling-PDF URL
+2. Or append `/swagger-ui/index.html` to your Stirling PDF URL
 3. This provides an interactive documentation interface where you can:
    - View all available endpoints
    - Test API calls directly